Surrogate advertising: India

+Many leading tobacco companies in India rely on surrogate advertising to indirectly market their products while adhering to legal restrictions.
+With significant financial resources at their disposal, these companies often enlist high-profile celebrities to feature in these advertisements, thereby enhancing their reach and appeal.

 Such companies usually either go for brand extension and promote the extended products, or promote certain products which might not be available in the market.
-The excessive pressure of the ban forced companies to focus more on brand building and thus liquor companies started sponsoring and hosting glamorous events, yet many others started distributing t-shirts, caps, key chains, drinking glasses with the brand name displayed on these products.
+The excessive pressure of the ban forced companies to focus more on brand building and thus liquor companies started sponsoring and hosting glamorous events, yet many others started distributing t-shirts, caps, key chains, and drinking glasses with the brand name displayed on these products.

 Surrogate advertising mandates a requirement for the product being marketed to have a revenue model associated with it.

-On 7 October 2022, consumer affairs ministry of India issued notices to 6 alcohol and tobacco brands due to their surrogate advertising.
+On 7 October 2022, the consumer affairs ministry of India issued notices to 6 alcohol and tobacco brands due to their surrogate advertising.
 Central Consumer Protection Authority (CCPA) has sent notices to Premium Black, Sterling Reserve, Seagram's Imperial Blue, Vimal Pan Masala, Rajnigandha Pan Masala and Kamala Pasand Pan Masala and told them to give answers on violating advertising guidelines.
 CCPA also asked them to discontinue these ads with immediate effect.

-Many Betting websites, mobile apps do surrogate advertising in India.
+Many Betting websites, and mobile apps do surrogate advertising in India.
 For example, they open similar name websites as apps to advertise their main betting company.
-Some examples include 1xBet running 1XNews, 1XBat, extensively advertised as sporting blog and sportswear brand respectively.
+Some examples include 1xBet running 1XNews, and 1XBat, extensively advertised as sporting blog and sportswear brands respectively.
 1xBet signed Indian former cricketer Yuvraj Singh as their brand ambassador.
-Fair Play, Betway also use similar type of tactic, to attract people to their main betting app, website.
+Fair Play, and Betway also use similar type of tactics, to attract people to their main betting app, website.
 They are using national TV channels such as Star Sports etc. and YouTube channels, online media for advertising.
 But due to weak Indian laws these illegal betting apps are running and advertising in India.